Content Experience Hub (“CXH”)

 Sharing Personal Data with Third Parties

 We may share Personal Data with our subsidiaries and affiliates, and with our service providers (listed here).
-Currently, the only entity running CXH and that may have access to Personal Data within the scope of this Notice is Syndigo LLC.

 Our service providers process Personal Data on our behalf and agree to use the Personal Data only to aid us in operating CXH or as required by law.
 Our service providers may provide:

 - colocation data services;